(Last updated on May 4th, 2021)

-Bitdefender or Norton, which antivirus software is a better option in 2020?
+Bitdefender or Norton, which antivirus program should you choose in 2021?

-Read this comprehensive, fact-based comparison to make a wise decision.
+Read this in-depth Bitdefender versus Norton comparison to make a smart decision.

 Best Antivirus Suite for 2020